LucasBorboleta/BaltekTheRules/docs/CONTRIBUTING.md

 In this project, you have to use  English for exchanging, coding and documenting.

-Esperanto, French and Portuguese have been used only for translating the rules.
+Esperanto, French and Portuguese have been already used only for translating the rules.

 All other languages are welcome for translating the rules.